argonne-lcf/alcf4_benchmarks/README.md

 # ALCF-4 Benchmarks
 This repository organizes links to the benchmark repositories for ALCF-4.
+Each repository contains instructions for running the benchmarks.
+The ALCF-4 Request for Proposals (RFP) document should be reviewed before running the benchmarks.

 # List of Benchmarks